 Please bring your own water bottle to help reduce the use of throwaway cups.
 Bottles can easily be refilled in the Research Center.

-All food will be provided beginning with a delicious dinner on Thursday, August 21st, including breakfast, lunch and dinner on Friday, breakfast on Saturday, and finishing with a scrumptious lunch on Saturday.
+All food will be provided beginning with a delicious dinner on Thursday, August 13th, including breakfast, lunch and dinner on Friday, breakfast on Saturday, and finishing with a scrumptious lunch on Saturday.
 Our caterers work with local farmers to provide The Grain Gathering with a daily choice of wholesome and delicious regional foods.
-This year for the first time, most of our pastries and breads will be prepared in workshops led by some of the region’s best bakers.
+Most of our pastries and breads will be prepared in workshops led by some of the region’s best bakers.
 Please let us know if you have food allergies or concerns.

 Internet access is available.